32 Instagram Story Ideas for More Views and Engagement

 Cute Instagram story ideas

-1. Share a feed post with a “new post” sticker
+1. Share a Reel or feed post with a “new post” sticker

 You might notice that your stories are getting more views, likes and overall engagement than your Instagram feed posts are.
 Some users only view Instagram stories and don’t scroll through their feeds at all.